This set of Cytogenetics online quiz focuses on “Dosage Compensation Mechanism for X linked Genes”.

 Explanation: XIC is X inactivation centre, only one X with XIC stays active in a cell.
 Now is a chromosome loses is XIC that will not be counted as X chromosome and will stay active.

-5. Due to translocation process the XIC from one X chromosome in a woman passed to chromosome 3.
+5. Due to the translocation process, the XIC from one X chromosome in a woman passed to chromosome 3.
 The individual died.
 What were the probable reasons of death?

 a) The X chromosome was unable to show its effect